5 Best Drum Brushes for that Impeccable Groove

 The bristles are made of 0.013-gauge wire, which puts them on the lighter side.
 They’re fully retractable via a pull-rod at the back of the handle.
 Also, they can easily be adjusted to different lengths and spreads.

-The 538R model is a jack of all trades and one of the best options for drummers who are just getting into brushes.
+The 538R model is a jack of all trades and one of the best brushes for drummers who are just getting into them.
 It can hold its own in any setup which requires brushes, but if you want extra punch go for brushes with plastic bristles.

 The Boston-based Vic Firth Company has been making professional-grade drum sticks for decades.
 The Wire Brush, also known as “WB”, is used worldwide by both professional and amateur drummers.